 12. TreeSet: Extends AbstractSet and implements the SortedSet interface.

-Hope that this tutorial has covered almost all the important points related to Collection Hierarchy in Java and Collections class with methods explanation.
+Hope that this tutorial has covered almost all the important points related to Collection Hierarchy in Java and Collection interface with methods explanation.
 I hope that you will have understood and enjoyed this tutorial.

 Thanks for reading!!!